As cases surge, doctors look to little-known hMPV respiratory virus - ExBulletin

 “We have oral medicines.
 For example, just last week we received full FDA approval for our lead oral medicine, Paxlovid.
 Get tested for the flu because, again, there are special treatments for that, especially if you have a compromised immune system or if you’re very young or very old.”

-There is no antiviral therapy to treat hMPV and no vaccine is available.
+There is no antiviral therapy to treat hMPV, nor is there a vaccine.
 Weber says he can use over-the-counter cold medicines he has at home to treat his symptoms, but should see a healthcare provider if symptoms worsen.

 For hMPV and other viruses, Weber added that lessons learned from the pandemic could help prevent the spread.